planetaryutilities/kotar-support/README.md

 - Documentation feedback
 - Release information

-> **Important:** This repository does not contain the Starforge WebIDE source code.
+> **Important:** This repository does not contain the Starforge Kotar source code.

-Starforge WebIDE is commercially distributed software and is not open-source software.
-Publication of this repository does not grant any license to the Starforge WebIDE software.
+Starforge Kotar is commercially distributed software and is not open-source software.
+Publication of this repository does not grant any license to the Starforge Kotar software.

 ---

 ## Documentation

-The primary Starforge WebIDE documentation is available in the repository Wiki.
+The primary Starforge Kotar documentation is available in the repository Wiki.

 Suggested starting points: